Big Hole Watershed Committee PROJECT BRIEF

 Perched between the Greater Yellowstone, Northern Continental Divide and Bitterroot ecosystems, southwest Montana’s Big Hole Valley could one day provide connective habitat where bears born in three different states intersect.

-With the Big Hole’s first agency-confirmed grizzly sighting in several years, occurring in 2016, the resettlement has begun.
+With the Big Hole’s first confirmed grizzly sighting in many years occurring in 2016, the resettlement has begun.
 Now we must help the area’s human residents prevent grizzly problems before they happen.

 Big Hole Watershed Committee at a Glance

 - Stakeholder group representing ranching, conservation, tourism and more in the Big Hole Valley

 - Southwest Montana watershed lies between Greater Yellowstone and Bitterroot ecosystems

 - New partnership equipping ranchers with bear safety resource guides and coexistence toolkits

 - Range Rider collaboration monitors grizzly and wolf movements, coordinate livestock carcass removal, and improve local communication and education